mikessh/migec/README.md

 > MIGEC is free for academic use.
-For commercial use and support refer to [MiLaboratories](https://milaboratories.com/)
+This is a legacy version, the software was acquired by [MiLaboratories](https://milaboratories.com/) and is now a part of their products.

 [![Build Status](https://travis-ci.org/mikessh/migec.svg?branch=master)](https://travis-ci.org/mikessh/migec)